KimiaGol/football-performance-analysis/README.md

 # Football Performance Analysis

 This project analyzes football player statistics over a full season.
-It aims to identify top performers (goals, assists, minutes) using Python, Pandas, and data visualizations.
+It aims to identify top performers (goals, assists, minutes) using Python Pandas, and data visualizations.

+## Dataset Information

+> **Note:** This mock dataset is inspired by the 2022/23 European football season and contains fictionalized statistics for illustrative purposes only.

 ## Project Structure